Nie-gif/SECP1513-06/Assignment 2 (Industry Visit 1)/README.md

 ## Reflection
 The PPG industry talk gave me valuable insight on how global organization integrates technology to protect nad beautifying this world.
-I also learned that ICT in companies like PPG is not limited to traditional IT support but plays a stratergic role in areas .
+I also learned that ICT in companies like PPG is not limited to traditional IT support but plays a stratergic role in areas .Overall, this assignment helped me appreciate how ICT solves real-world buisness and challenges.